TaraSassel/TaraSassel/README.md

   (b)<img src="./images/PCA_data.png", width = "40%" />
 </p>

 The above Figure provides a quick overview of the training dataset.
-It can be observed that Fraud is a big problem to the insurance company as slightly less than 40% of the cases show fraud.
+It can be observed that Fraud is a big problem to the insurance company as about a quater of the cases show fraud.
 These fraudulent cases can significantly diminish the company’s profit.
 It is key to identify fraudulent cases accurately, wrongly accusing customers would result in a decrease in customers; therefore, it is necessary to keep "False Positives" to a minimum.

 ## Model Training